 Udon – Thick Noodles

 Udon is a thick noodle made from wheat flour.
-This pasta is usually thicker and whiter than soba, and it also has a broth made from dashi, mirin and shoyu.
-Usually a Soba restaurant serves the same dishes with Udon noodles.
+This noodle is usually thicker and whiter than soba and also has a broth made from dashi, mirin, and shoyu.
+Generally, a Soba restaurant serves the same dishes with Udon noodles.

-In other words, there are zaru udon, kake udon, kamaage udon, chikara udon, kare udon, kitsune udon and many others just like there are soba.
-Udon has a lighter flavor that generally depends on the sauce and the ingredients that accompany it.
+In other words, there are zaru udon, kake udon, kamaage udon, chikara udon, kare udon, kitsune udon and many others, just as there are for soba.
+Udon has a lighter flavor that usually depends on the sauce and the ingredients that accompany it.

-While soba noodles are brown, smooth and thin, udon noodles are bright white, round and thick.
-The flavor and density of udon noodles may vary depending on the region of Japan where you eat them.
+While soba noodles are brown, smooth, and thin, udon noodles are shiny white, round, and thick.
+The flavor and density of udon noodles can vary depending on the region of Japan where you eat them.

 Harusame – Transparent Noodles

-Harussame, also called glass noodles, is a type of transparent noodles made from starch and water.
-They are usually sold in dry form, often used in soups, fried dishes or spring rolls.
+Harusame, also called glass noodles, is a type of transparent noodle made from starch and water.
+They are usually sold in dry form and are often used in soups, fried dishes, or spring rolls.

-The harusame is usually made with mung bean starch, potato starch, sweet potato starch, tapioca starch, or canna.
-In the case of the Japanese version, it is typically made with potato starch.
+The harusame is usually made with bean sprout starch, potato starch, sweet potato starch, tapioca starch, or cane.
+In the case of the Japanese version, it is generally made with potato starch.
 Its name literally means spring rain (春雨).

-Translucent noodles are commonly used to make salads, or as an ingredient in hot pot dishes.
+The translucent noodle is commonly used to make salads or as an ingredient in hot pot dishes.
 They are also often used to make Japanese adaptations of Chinese and Korean dishes.
 Another similar alternative is Shirataki.

 A harusame salad

-Shirataki also known as Konnyaku gained popularity outside of Japan as a weight loss food due to the lack of calories.
-The thin, translucent noodles are made from konjac yam and is rich in dietary fiber, low in carbohydrates and calories.
+Shirataki, also known as Konnyaku, gained popularity outside Japan as a weight-loss food due to its lack of calories.
+The thin, translucent noodle is made from konjac yam and is high in dietary fiber, with low carbohydrates and calories.

-Noodles are quite popular in sukiyaki, nikujyaga, and other boiled dishes.
-The noodles can also be drained, dried, and toasted, which reduces bitterness and gives the noodles a consistency, usually used in soup or sauce.
+The noodle is quite popular in sukiyaki, nikujyaga, and other cooked dishes.
+The noodle can also be drained, dried, and roasted, which reduces bitterness and gives the noodle a consistency, usually used in soup or sauce.

-The shirataki noodles can be bought dry or wet.
-When purchased wet, they are packed in liquid.
+The shirataki can be purchased dry or wet.
+When bought wet, they are packed in liquid.
 They usually have a shelf life of up to a year.
 It is recommended to wash the noodles to remove the odor from the liquid version.

-Sukiyaki - type of Japanese noodles - shirataki
+sukiyaki - type of Japanese noodle - shirataki

 The somen [素麺] is a very thin white wheat flour noodle, usually served cold and quite popular in the Japanese summer.
-The same noodle can be served hot in winter by the name of nyumen.
+The same noodle can be served hot in winter under the name nyumen.

-Somen is cooled right after being cooked and is served plain to be dipped in a sauce called tsuyu, which is usually based on katsuobushi with onion, ginger, or myoga.
+The somen is cooled immediately after being cooked and is served plain to be dipped in a sauce called tsuyu, which is usually based on katsuobushi with onion, ginger, or myoga.
 Surprisingly, this cold noodle is really a delight.

 Some restaurants offer nagashi-somen.
-In this occasion, the noodles are placed in long bamboo troughs that float by, at that moment you must be quick, grab the noodles and put them in the sauce.
+On this occasion, the noodles are placed in long bamboo troughs that float through it; at this moment, you must be quick to grab the noodles and dip them in the sauce.
 A kind of noodle conveyor.

 Yakisoba – Fried Noodles